 Windows Plug & Play methods do not cover the additional autorun entries of TotalMix, the Settings dialog, and the registration of the ASIO driver.
 Those entries can be removed from the registry through a software de-installation request, found in Control Panel, Add or remove programs.
-Click on the entry 'RME MADIface'.
+Click on the entry 'RME Thunderbolt' or 'RME MADIface'.